wdporter/i-am-that-vuepress/20-the-supreme-is-beyond-all/readme.md

 **Q:**&ensp;But is there anything beyond the Self?

 **M:**&ensp;Outside the Self there is nothing.
 All is one and all is contained in ‘I am’.
 In the waking and dream states it is the person.
 In deep sleep and <span data-tippy-content="The superconscious state of <em>samadhi</em>, (<em>turiya</em>, fourth), the fourth state of soul in which it becomes one with <em>Brahman</em>, the highest awareness.">turiya</span> it is the Self.
 Beyond the alert intentness of *turiya* lies the great, silent peace of the Supreme.
 But in fact, all is one in essence and related in appearance.
-In ignorance the seer becomes the seen and in wisdom he is the seeïng.
+In ignoreänce the seer becomes the seen and in wisdom he is the seeïng.

 But why be concerned with the Supreme?
 Know the knowers and all will be known.